MitziReese04/MO-IT101-Group5/Readme.md

 *Rhayn Lee Hann Suarez (Tester);
 *Hanna Jane Dalendeg

+How to run the project
+1. Open in Netbeans by selecting file, open project "MotorPHPayroll" folder.
+2. To make sure that you are in the right class, please right click project, then go to Properties, and then Run and click Browse next to main class, and select "motorphpayroll.MotorPHPayroll".
+3. Clean and build by right clicking the project after clicking the class, and select Clean and Build.
+4. Click the green Play button.

+Features:
 1. **Imports**
 import java.io.BufferedReader (Week 10: To read files line by line efficiently);
 import java.io.FileReader (Week 10: To open the connection to the .csv file);